 This grocery list is for Stage 2 of The Body Ecology Diet (B.E.D.); for those of you who continuing onward (and upward) in bringing a chronic health issue, like yeast overgrowth or group B strep back in balance.
 If you have been practicing B.E.D. for less than 3-6 months, then you may want to stick with stage 1 grocery list.

-What if you love yourself so much so that you stop for a moment as you put on your sock.
+What if you love yourself so much you stop for a moment as you put on your sock.
 To let your finger pause just so there on your skin as if it was porcelain.
 As if your finger had nothing else to do but touch and move with great care, with great love for the simple beauty of skin.

 What if you brush your teeth and stop mid-brush to